Tempest-Solutions-Company/pihole_blocklists/README.md

 **Threat Feeds**
 These are from teh IDS/IPS and firewall logs, mlicious IP addresses that are currently active.
-__You can use these feeds to stop attacks on your network using them in your router or firewall__ **Discord Bot**
+You can use these feeds to stop attacks on your network using them in your router or firewall.

+**Discord Bot**
 Server Companion is all about safety and security within your discord community.